fcobo/libcuwflow/README.md

 Citation:
 --------------------------------------------------------------------------------
-If you use this library for your publications, please, consider citing the following publications:
+If you use this library for your publications, please, consider citing the following publications:<br>
 @inproceedings{castro2014icpr,
 author = {Castro, F. M. and Marin-Jimenez, Manuel J. and Medina-Carnicer, Rafael}, title  = {{Pyramidal Fisher Motion} for Multiview Gait Recognition}, year = {2014}, booktitle = {Intl.
 Conference on Pattern Recognition (ICPR)}
 }

 @misc{libcuwflow,
 author = {Cobo-Aguilera, Fernando and Marin-Jimenez, Manuel J.}, title = {{LibCuWFlow}: A CUDA library for computing dense trajectories in {C++}}, year = {2014}, note =   {Software available at \url{https://github.com/fcobo/libcuwflow}}